rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/Exercise-2.md

 The Only Difference between sequential and parallel is the "runAfter" section. recreate the task without the runAfter, create a pipeline run and let me know what you notice

+### ClusterTask

+we can do in an easier with ClusterTask :

+    apiVersion: tekton.dev/v1beta1
+    kind: Pipeline
+    metadata:
+    name: pipeline-build-monkey-ws
+    namespace: user01
+    spec:
+      tasks:
+        - name: build-monkey-ws
+          taskRef:
+            name: build-push
+            kind: ClusterTask
+    ...

 We will wait for the rest of the Class to complete the exercise and move on to [Exercise 3](../Exercise-3/Exercise-3.md)